-This creamy, sawmill gravy made with pork sausage drippings also utilizes the crumbled sausage for a chunky, gravy experience that you’ll want to smother all over your biscuits.
+This creamy, homemade sawmill sausage gravy made with pork sausage drippings also utilizes the crumbled sausage for a chunky, gravy experience that you’ll want to smother all over your biscuits.
 It’s almost like a Southern-style sloppy Joe!
 It takes only 15 minutes to prepare and requires a few basic ingredients.

 What is Sawmill Gravy?